tjubault/CritiqueMeta/README.md

 # CritiqueMeta
-This projects obtains videogames related data, in order to output interesting visualization and detect biases.
+This projects obtains videogames related data, in order to output interesting visualizations and detect biases.
 We will gather data from metacritic.

 Direct link to the analysis page: https://tjubault.github.io/CritiqueMeta/data_analysis.html